Fishest/school/notes/apache.camel.rst

   - These can be used to specify how input parameters are created

 ================================================================================
-Handling Exceptions in Camel (pg 120)
+Chapter 5: Handling Exceptions in Camel
 ================================================================================

 * based on if the error is recoverable, camel willl retry, propagate the error to